 The College of Agriculture and Bioresources is currently reviewing its policies surrounding transfer credit for completed diploma programs from post-secondary institutions.
 Transfer agreements are being developed to allow block transfer of credit into specified majors in the college.
 In some cases minimum average requirements in the diploma may be in place.

 Students at selected institutions can apply for block transfer credit to specific programs in the College of Agriculture and Bioresources.
-For information on programs and transfer credit in general, or for information on transfer credit from diploma programs not listed, please contact the Student Services group at firstname.lastname@example.org.
+For information on programs and transfer credit in general, please contact AgBio Student Services at email@example.com.